-Tip: Use your bank’s ATM finder to locate places in Hawaii that won’t charge you a fee.
+3. Use your bank’s ATM finder to locate places in Hawaii that won’t charge you a fee.

-Whether meals, activities, or flowers, it’s not always possible to know in advance what you’ll want when you are actually here.
+1. Whether meals, activities, or flowers, it’s not always possible to know in advance what you’ll want when you are actually here.

-11. Choose your activities carefully.
+Choose activities carefully.

 Hawaii is all about great activities.
 But where you buy them and how much you pay is another matter.

-Tip: Consider buying directly from the activity provider rather than going through a commissioned activity broker.
+Consider buying directly from the activity provider rather than going through a commissioned activity broker.
 Don’t be afraid to ask for a discount.
 Check for online savings.
 And remember that on Oahu, we saved $144 each using the Go Oahu card.
 We made it a game and could not have had more fun!

-14. Not getting the best price.
+Get the best price.

 We look forward to your Hawaii rip off report additions in comments below.
 Mahalo!